jgmalcolm/jgmalcolm.github.io/cv.md

 1. Laxpati, Malcolm, Bouobda Tsemo, Mustroph, Saindane, Ahmad, Refai, Gary.
    "Spinal Arachnoid Webs: Presentation, Natural History, and Outcomes in the Largest Case Series." *In submission*
+1. Hamilton, Malcolm, Desai, Reisner, Chern.
+"The Utility of Intraoperative MRI in the Resection of Cerebellar Hemispheric Pilocytic Astrocytomas: A Cohort Study." *Submitted*

 {% endcomment %}